 There are physical laws in this universe that we are continuously discovering.
 Among them is the law of revolution, which applies both to celestial bodies and to atoms and cells.
 They all revolve around a center and their revolution is usually counterclockwise.
 (Link to Youtube Video)

 Everything in the universe must follow physical laws except human beings who are created with consciousness and with a free will.
 The earth has no choice but to follow its orbit around the sun, and our solar system has no choice but to follow its orbit around the center of the galaxy.
-In following these physical laws they are obeying their Creator.
-Only human beings have a conscious choice.
+In following these physical laws, they are obeying their Creator and performing according to the program given to them.
+Only human beings are free to choose.
 They are aware of their ability to choose and consequently they can obey or disobey.
 When we Muslims orbit the Ka’bah, we surrender our will to our Creator and willingly become like the other celestial bodies of the universe orbiting in harmony His Old House.
 The Ka’bah is the first house ever built for the sole purpose of worshipping God, our Creator.
 It is thought to have been built originally by Adam.
-It was later rebuilt by Abraham and his son Ishmael long before the Temple in Jerusalem was built by Salomon.
+It was later rebuilt by Abraham and his son Ishmael.

-People keep coming from the four corners of the earth to surrender themselves to their creator and orbit around the Ka’bah seven times in order to fulfill the essence of Islam (surrounding your will to God’s will).
+People keep coming from the four corners of the earth to surrender themselves to their creator and orbit willingly around the Ka’bah seven times in order to fulfil the essence of Islam (surrounding your will to God’s will).
+This act of Tawaf symbolizes the unity and equality of Muslims, as well as their devotion to Allah their Creator.
+It also reflects the cosmic order and the harmony of the universe

 So, who are we?
 We are human beings created by God.
-We are here to go through a journey that will not last for long and while we are here we face situations that require us to make choices.
+We are here to go through a journey that will not last for long and while we are here, we face situations that require us to make choices.
 We are responsible for the choices we make and we will answer for them to our Creator.
-So our final destination from here is toward the One that created us in the first place and is able to gather us again to a Day of Judgment.
+So, our final destination from here is toward the One who created us in the first place and is able to gather us again to a Day of Judgment.